dripton/traderoutes/README.md

 Map data is downloaded from http://travellermap.com

-Dependencies for use:
+Runtime dependencies:

 Python 3.8 or later
-http://travellermap.com if you haven't already downloaded data locally
+http://travellermap.com if you haven't already downloaded data locally scipy for floyd_warshall numpy for scipy pycairo for PDF drawing

-Dependencies for development:
+Development dependencies:

-pytest for running tests
+pytest for running unit tests
 mypy for type checking
 black for code formatting
-git and github for version control scipy for floyd_warshall numpy for scipy
+git and github for version control

-TODO:
-What library should we use to write PDFs from Python and possibly Rust?
-Contenders appear to be skia, pdfium, and cairo.